astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 Next, we create a _Model_ for the administration area.
 Since we are extending the `ListModel` class, we do not need to take care of the connection to the database ourselves.
 We create the `getListQuery()` method and specify our specific requirements here.
 Specific are for example the name of the database table and the column.

 > If not done so far, you will see here why the separation of model and view makes sense.
 Have a look at the method `getListQuery()` in Joomla components, for example in `com_content`.
 The SQL statement is usually extensive.
 Therefore it is clearer to encapsulate this from the design part.

+The following code shows you the model, which in our case is still quite clear.

 [administrator/components/com_foos/ src/Model/FoosModel.php](https://github.com/astridx/boilerplate/blob/a16028022ae1e854f4e54764e7b335bfaf3c19f0/src/administrator/components/com_foos/src/Model/FoosModel.php)